urani-trade/solana-dev-onboarding-rs/chapters/1_intro.md

 ---

-## Development Overview
+### Development Overview

 <br>

 * Development takes two steps:
-    1. first, you deploy the program in the blockchain.
+    1. first, deploy the program in the blockchain.
     2. then, anyone can communicate with these programs by writing dApps connecting to a node's JSON RPC API (via HTTP or WebSocket methods).
 DApps can submit transactions with instructions to these programs via a client SDK.